SAY 'NO' TO PLASTIC

-Ethical Yarns
+Ethical yarns

 Up to 35% of the plastic polluting our oceans is from laundering synthetic clothing (1).